Name: Audrey Wensley

 My Story:

-Born in Camrose, Alberta in November of 1980 to parents, Bill & Ginny, I was Ginny’s first baby but 6th child to be born of Bill.
-His 7th child, my younger sister, would be born in June of 1983.
+Born in Camrose, I was my mother’s first baby but 6th child to be born of my father.
+His 7th child, my younger sister, would be born a few years later.

 The physical abuse from my biological father started almost immediately.
 Unable to process and deal with “all my crying”, he callously took my tiny two month old leg, violently twisted it, causing a break in the femur.
 I spent the entire third month of my life in hospital with both legs extended to “ease the pain”.